mikksexy/Data-Analytics-course-work/PowerBI.md

 My main objective was to create interactive dashboards for the operative SQL queries I had previously created.
 This proved to be a nice challenge as the the logic between the two is quite different.

+TODO:
+- Split the README.md into "Introduction to course work and data", "Course work in SQL", and this file

 ## Operational dashboards

 ### Dashboard 1